Remote patient monitoring: Key features of RPM

-The patient data collected from AI-enabled RPM devices are accurate and reliable.
-RPM devices use advanced algorithms to evaluate, test, and measure reports.

-Upgraded level of Big Data Analysis

-Advanced AI and Machine learning help identify, interpret, refine and analyze big data in a short span of time.
-For Example, through RPM, the alerts regarding blood pressure intimate the Healthcare provider.
-The healthcare provider prioritizes that case for treatment.

-Automation

-RPM devices provide automated responses in any health fluctuating situation of the patients.
-The healthcare provider acts promptly.
-These responses are helpful in reducing delays.
-RPM performs Repetitive tasks like weekly or monthly reports easily.
-For Example, wearable devices like smartwatches record blood pressure, oxygen level, pulse rate, etc. RCM automatically converts this data into reports.
-Patients and health care providers have access to this data.

-Cyber security

-RPM devices record the location, and patients' private information makes them vulnerable to privacy risks.
-RPM comes with a higher cyber security network to safeguard all stakeholders from security risks.

-Accessibly
+Accessibility

 Both patients and care providers can access the RPM record anytime from anywhere.
 Instantaneous access is helpful in making accurate health decisions and improves clinical operations.

-Cost-effectiveness.
+Cost effectiveness

 Not much evidence has been able to support whether or not telehealth is more cost effective or not.
-There is some research showing that it can be a less expensive way for doctors to provide care because they aren’t using any of their physical resources on the patient.
+There is some research showing that it can be a less expensive way for doctors to provide care because they aren't using any of their physical resources on the patient.
 Sage journals published a case study researching if telehealth is cost effective for the patient in the comfort of their home.
 Langabeer et al. (2017), stated that this study's method was to utilize telehealth resources when people called 911 and EMS responded.
 Once EMS was on scene, they would pull up a virtual system putting them in direct contact with an emergency department provider at the hospital.
 The provider was then able to triage the patient at the scene of the call and determine the best course of treatment potentially being no transport to the hospital.
 This in turn is more cost efficient for the patients and the medical providers both.
 This showed to be helpful in-patient outcomes because the provider was able to determine the critical level of the patient therefore allowing them to determine the best course of action at an earlier time.